openshift-instruqt/instruqt/instruqt-tracks/developing-with-quarkus-panache-reactive/05-04-add-paging-filtering/assignment.md

     }
 ```

-`Step 1d:` Click on the `Disk` icon or press `CTRL+S` to save the contents of `PersonResource.java`.

-The code in the method `Uni<DataTable> datatable((...)` shown above in `Step 1c` uses [JAX-RS `@QueryParam`](https://docs.oracle.com/javaee/7/api/javax/ws/rs/QueryParam.html) values to specify the incoming parameters to be applied to queries executed within the function.
+The code in the method `Uni<DataTable> datatable((...)` shown above in `Step 1c` uses [JAX-RS `@QueryParam`](https://docs.oracle.com/javaee/7/api/jakarta/ws/rs/QueryParam.html) values to specify the incoming parameters to be applied to queries executed within the function.
 These parameters are passed to the server from the front-end call to the endpoint, `GET /person/datatable`.

 The method `Uni<DataTable> datatable((...)` code you just added has a number of `TODO` statements that need to be implemented.
 You'll fill in the `TODO`s in a moment.
 But, first you need to review the predefined class `DataTable.java`.